 encourages excellence in print journalism about natural

-understanding of important natural resource issues through
+and understanding of important natural resources issues

-dissemination of accurate and scientifically-based
+through dissemination of accurate and scientifically-based

 information about the environment.